What It’s Like Kayaking with Humpback Whales in the Johnstone Strait

 Halfway across the strait, the blow of a humpback whale goes off like a geyser in the distance, sending a ripple of excitement through our group of 12 kayakers and two guides.
 The buzz continues when another humpback appears near Hanson Island.
 This time it’s much closer, giving us the chance to hear it breathe and see its shiny black dorsal fin and large tail before it heads down for a deep dive that can last 15 to 30 minutes.
 These giants, which can grow to 18 metres and weigh 36 tonnes, have lungs the size of a small car.
 It’s a creepy yet exhilarating feeling knowing an animal the size of a small plane is swimming somewhere beneath you.

-Check out Calvert Island—Canada’s answer to the Caribbean.
+Find out why Calvert Island is B.C.’s answer to the Caribbean.

 Soaking up the scenery on the Johnstone Strait